At the time of admission, students are required to designate a skill specialization. Students can choose to specialize in either:

 - Community, Organization, and Social Action (COSA)

 The two skill specialization curricula build on foundation curriculum content and prepare students for autonomous social work practice at an advanced level.
-The specializations expose students to: specific practice roles; the uses and applications of research for practice; practice with and on behalf of the welfare of the poor and oppressed; practice with diverse populations; policy, organizational, and environmental influences on practice; and advanced practice theories, methods, and strategies.
+The specializations expose students to: specific practice roles; the uses and applications of research for practice; practice with and on behalf of the welfare of groups that have been historically marginalized and oppressed; practice with diverse populations; policy, organizational, and environmental influences on practice; and advanced practice theories, methods, and strategies.